uni-tue-kn/ev-pnc-oidc/ev/README.md

 The software is tested on a Raspberry Pi 5.

+## Services Overview

+- [EV Backend](./ev-backend/README.md): The server on the EV which requests contract certificates via the User Agent.
+- [BLE Proxy](./ble-proxy/README.md): The Bluetooth Low Energy Server which proxies Bluetooth requests to the EV Backend.

 ## Requirements

 - **Hardware**: [Raspberry Pi 5](https://www.raspberrypi.com/products/raspberry-pi-5/) + 32 GB MicroSD card